yeatmanlab/roar-docs/docs/developer/tech-specs/backend/permissions.md

 # ROAR Permissions: Technical Specification

+ROAR uses a role-based access control (RBAC) system layered on top of org membership and identity resolution.

 ## Purpose and Scope

 This document defines a role-based access control (RBAC) system for the ROAR platform.
 The system enables fine-grained access control to resources such as users, scores, runs, assignments, and organizations, supporting secure and auditable data access across educational roles (e.g., teachers, admins, researchers).